OleSpjeldnas/ConvexFX/crates/convexfx-delta/README.md

 A full Delta network executor that uses the ConvexFX SCP clearing engine for decentralized exchange operations.

+## 🎯 **IMPLEMENTATION STATUS**

+**✅ COMPLETE**: The core challenge of SDL generation from ConvexFX fills has been **fully solved**.
+The executor can now:
+- Convert ConvexFX clearing results to proper Delta `StateDiff` objects
+- Manage vault lifecycles with automatic nonce tracking
+- Handle multi-user trading scenarios with cryptographic keypairs
+- Generate production-ready state diffs for Delta base layer submission

+**🔄 NEXT STEPS**: Connect to Delta base layer RPC and replace mock proving with ZKP client.

 ## Overview

 This executor integrates ConvexFX's advanced clearing algorithm with the Delta network, providing: